-Risk description How it is mitigated Health and safety The Group works on projects which require continuous monitoring and management of health and safety risks.
+Risk description How it is mitigated

+Health and safety

+The Group works on projects which require continuous monitoring and management of health and safety risks.
+The Group has a high environmental proced documented proced

 The Group has a highly developed health, safety and environmental process.
 This process is underpinned by documented procedures and working practices.
 Policy is set by the Board, and cascaded through the organisation via a team of dedicated health and safety professionals, who continually audit and review on site operations for compliance, as well as liaising with external verification bodies.

 Accident frequency rates remain well below the industry average.

 Health and safety remains the first agenda item at all board meetings, and is a critical focus for all directors.

-Regulatory, market and economic The Group operates in markets and segments that are influenced by a range of external factors.
-The resilience The Group maintains a diversified portfolio of operating activities, some of which behave in a counter cyclical
+Regulatory, market and economic

+The Group operates in markets and segments that are influenced by a range of external factors.
+The resilience and performance of the construction sector, and the housing market in particular, is at risk from regulatory change, political change and the impact of monetary policy and financial system regulation

-In Group operates in markets and segments that are influenced by a range of external factors.
-The resilience and performance of the construction sector, and the housing market in particular, is at risk from regulatory change, political change and the impact of monetary policy and financial system regulation The Group maintains a diversified portfolio of operating activities, some of which behave in a counter cyclical manner, and most of which are aligned to well funded, blue chip client bases
+The Group maintains a diversified portfolio of operating activities, some of which behave in a counter cyclical manner, and most of which are aligned to well funded, blue chip client bases